Conditional Compilation

 For example, you can make POSIX-compatible and Windows versions of the same program from the same source code.

-You put code special to each platform between the lines that start Const If
+You put code special to each platform between the lines that start Const If, Else, and End.

 The example that follows shows how.